 Many are familiar with the Hawaiian lei, generally slipped onto the neck as a symbol of friendship when welcoming visitors.
 The idea is similar in the Cook Islands, but they also have many other uses.
 There are two main types, Lei Kaki, which are similar to Hawaiian leis, and Lei Katu which are wreaths placed on the head.
 Aunty Mei specialises in the second type.
 Locals will place orders with Aunty Mei for all kinds of events, like graduations and weddings.

-Aunty Mei’s Leis
+Aunty Mei’s Leis on the Captivating Cook Islands

 All flowers used for Aunty Mei’s creations come from her own lovingly tended garden.
 The impression I got was that Aunty Mei had enough lei orders to keep her going for several months at least.
 She did say she had noticed a slight downturn in business in recent years as the younger generation were becoming disinterested in traditions.
 That’s something that unfortunately seems to be a bit of a trend around the world.